Skip to content

 So, what kind of models help avoid these kinds of issues?

 Alternatively, Causal AI can help.
-This modeling differs from traditional machine learning in the sense that the causal relationships in the data are identified rather than just correlations in the data.
+This modelling differs from traditional machine learning in the sense that the causal relationships in the data are identified rather than just correlations in the data.
 This greatly reduces the risk of policies or decisions going wrong.

 How does this relate to smart cities?

-All data that currently exists reflects behavior during a specific set of conditions and circumstances.
+All data that currently exists reflects behaviour during a specific set of conditions and circumstances.
 That’s why it’s important to identify the cause and effect in possible smart city scenarios to avoid the risk of the unfortunate outcomes mentioned above.

 In a well-functioning city, technology should augment and guide citizens in subtle ways, without having an overly intrusive impact on their lives.